ufal/npfl114/tasks/sentiment_analysis.md

 Even though this assignment is not a competition, your goal is to submit test set annotations with at least 77% accuracy.
-As usual, you can evaluate your predictions using the [text_classification_dataset.py](https://github.com/ufal/npfl114/tree/master/labs/11/text_classification_dataset.py) module, either by running with `--evaluate=path` arguments, or using its `evaluate_file` method.
+As usual, you can evaluate your predictions using the [text_classification_dataset.py](https://github.com/ufal/npfl114/tree/master/labs/11/text_classification_dataset.py) module, either by running it with the `--evaluate=path` argument, or using its `evaluate_file` method.

 Note that contrary to working with EfficientNet, you **need** to **finetune**